 Authors and Contributors – Ehsan Hoseinzade and Saman Haratizadeh (Faculty of New Sciences and Technologies, University of Tehran)

-2. CSPNet: A New Backbone that can Enhance Learning Capability of CNN – Due to a growing availability of large amounts of data and increased computational power, data scientists have built models that perform well in numerous computer vision tasks.
+Due to a growing availability of large amounts of data and increased computational power, data scientists have built models that perform well in numerous computer vision tasks.
 However, those without access to high-end computers can’t utilize or work with such technology.

 To combat this problem, the authors of this paper propose Cross Stage Partial Network (CSPNet), which has shown the ability to reduce computations by 20%.

 Published / Last Updated – November 28th, 2019

 Authors and Contributors – Chien-Yao Wang (IIS Sinica), Hong-Yuan Mark Liao (IIS Sinica), I-Hau Yeh (Elan Microelectronics), Yueh-Hua Wu∗ (IIS Sinica), Ping-Yang Chen (NCTU), Jun-Wei Hsieh (NCTU)

 Aimed at beginners in deep learning, the Introduction to CNN Keras has been in the top 10 most popular notebooks on Kaggle for over 2 years.